 I sighed in a transport of pleasure, and daydreaming about the beautiful words and purple grass, upon which Garland and I danced, fell asleep.

 A large square patch of purple grass moved across the floor.
 When it came near, I saw that it was not grass.
 There were no blades, but roots.
-The roots were revolving for each small plant in the whole patch, like the spokes of a wheel.
-They plunged into the rug, and were then withdrawn.
-The sinister purple plant-creature jumped forward.
-Some semi-intelligent instinct kept the plants moving at one pace, like a flock of migrating birds, coming closer.
+The roots were revolving like the spokes of a wheel.
+They plunged into the rug.
+The sinister creature drew nearer, like a flock of migrating birds, coming closer, closer.

 I awakened fighting the urge to scream, drenched in sweat that pasted my nightgown to my skin, the sound of my own breath scaring me as I stared groggily at the macabre picture on the nearest wall.
 Then I was alert enough to recall the source of the horrifying dream imagery, and to recognize my surroundings.
 All was quiet in that stuffy room, except for the ticking clock which revealed that only one short hour had passed!